Policy last updated

 EAL Provision for Newly Arrived Students – Guidance

-Students who meet the eligibility criteria can attend an English language school, campus or centre for between two and four terms.
+Eligible students can attend an English language school, campus or centre for between two and four terms.
 The small class sizes and high number of contact hours enable qualified EAL teachers to deliver an intensive English language program (also known as a new arrivals program) tailored to the differing needs of students.
 This helps them to adapt as quickly as possible to the Australian education system and society.

 EAL students learn English and new concepts as they participate in the different learning areas taught at the schools.